vmaguirerajpaul/mathsci-econ-contrib/README.md

 ## License
 Code distributed under the MIT License.
 See LICENSE.txt for more information.

-This repository contains publicly-available datasets from the Office for National Statistics (ONS) licensed under the Open Government Licence v.3.0.
+The repository contains publicly-available datasets from the Office for National Statistics (ONS).
+These datasets are licensed under the Open Government Licence v 3.0.

 ## Authors